rajattjainn/rajattjainn.github.io/index.md

 Hello there.
 My name is Rajat Jain.
 I started my professional journey in May 2014 and have worked in 4 startups since - ranging from a company size of 4 to a company size of 1,000 members.

-I want build my career in Computer Graphics and use Machine Learning as one of the tools to progress in the industry.
+I want build my career in Computer Graphics and use Machine Learning as one of the tools to move forward in the industry.

-I also have a creative flair and tend to write small write-ups time by time.
+I also have a [creative](/creatives) flair and tend to write small write-ups every now and then.

 ## Contact